UnitedLands/community/rules.md

 ---

 ##### 16. No Grave Tampering/Blocking.
 You are required to allow players access to their grave after you kill them.
 Blocking their grave or killing a player before they are able to recover their items is a punishable offence.
 Once they have their items you can continue on as normal.
-Although you cannot actively stop a player retrieving their items you have no obligation to actively help them get them back. **This rule does not apply if you have agreed before hand (with evidence) that the winner will keep the other's stuff.**
+Although you cannot actively stop a player retrieving their items you have no obligation to actively help them get them back. **This rule does not apply if you have agreed before hand (with evidence) that the winner will keep the other's stuff, or you are actively in a war against the player killed.**
 - 1st offence : Warning.
 - 2nd offence : Temporary ban.
 (Duration may vary)
 - 3rd offence : Permanent ban.